 ICF Hub SessionPost-Industrial Revolution: What Comes After an Industrial Revolution?
 For the sake of a sustainable society, this is time we should take to re-examine and debate our planet, our cities, and our species.

-Professor, Toyo University/Professor Emeritus, Keio University/Chairman, Institute for Urban Strategies, The Mori Memorial Foundation/President, Academyhills/The Foundation Board Member, The World Economic Forum
+Professor, Toyo University/Professor Emeritus, Keio University/Chairman, Institute for Urban Strategies, The Mori Memorial Foundation/Director, Academyhills/The Foundation Board Member, The World Economic Forum

 How will science and technology influence the ideologies of cities, architecture, lifestyles, health, communities, and societies?
 With help from artists, this discussion will be about envisioning a future that is just around the corner.